kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ## AWS X-Ray

-This recipe uses AWS X-Ray as Data Source for the telemetry data, it doesn't require any predefined configuration to start using this service only having the right access for applications to been able to send and fetch information from it.
+This recipe uses AWS X-Ray as the Data Source for the telemetry data.
+It doesn't require any predefined configuration to start using this service, only needing the correct access for applications to be able to send and fetch information from it.

-## How do Tracetest reach AWS X-Ray?
+## How does Tracetest reach AWS X-Ray?

 Tracetest supports the native AWS SDK library to connect to X-Ray to find traces.
-Today the only authentication method it supports is by manually adding a set of AWS credentials that have access to the X-Ray service from your account.
+Today the only authentication method supported is manually adding a set of AWS credentials that have access to the X-Ray service from your account.
 This can be done by either providing them from the initial bootstrap using:

 ```yaml